-At the beginning of semester 2, you will be asked to complete a Health Needs Self-Assessment Form.
+You will be advised of the appropriate Occupational Health process for your destination once the selection and allocation process has been completed.
+If you are travelling to low-risk destinations (for example, those within the European Union), you may be asked to complete a Health Needs Self-Assessment Form.
 This will enable you to determine whether or not you should contact Student Occupational Health for further advice.
 It is your responsibility to contact Student Occupational Health to discuss any pre-existing medical conditions or health concerns prior to departure.
 You will be asked to provide a declaration to indicate that you understand that responsibility.